yutingli75/yutingli75.github.io/_pages/about.md

   - /about.html
 ---

-I am a Full Professor in the [Department of English Linguistics](https://www.ling.uni-stuttgart.de/institut/ifla/) at the University of Stuttgart.
+I am a full professor in the [Department of English Linguistics](https://www.ling.uni-stuttgart.de/institut/ifla/) at the University of Stuttgart.
+I am also the chair of the department.